 3.1 Sexual Behavior

 Results of the intensity of different sexual behaviors observed in the two groups are presented in Fig 3.
-Older rams (Group II) mounted more quickly than younger rams (1.86 ± 0.36 s vs 1.96 ± 0.25 s).
-The number of mounts and ejaculation time were similar and the differences were not significant between the groups (p>0.05).
-Older rams exhibited 23.7% more frequent nudging and a higher incidence of pawing (69.23% vs. 53.85%).
-The flehmen response frequency was comparable and the differences were not significant between groups.
+Older rams (G2) mounted more quickly than younger rams.
+The number of mounts and ejaculation time were similar, and the differences were not significant between the groups.
+Older rams exhibited more frequent nudging and a higher incidence of pawing.
+The flehmen response frequency was comparable, and the differences were not significant between groups.

 Fig. 3 (A-D) Sexual behavior of Malpura rams.
 Time taken to mount (sec), Number of mounts, Ejaculation time (sec), Percentage of Group I (younger) and Group II (older) rams showing nudging and pawing behavior.